Skip to content

 • How is it going to be transported?
 If you are going to sit in your chair while travelling, you will need a Wheelchair Accessible Vehicle (WAV) along with compatible clamping and seatbelt systems.

 • Your parents should ask for a written quote, detailing every item.
+They will not have to pay VAT.

 • How long will it take between order and delivery time?

-• What do your parents need to pay when? (for example, is there a deposit due when it’s ordered?)
+• What do your parents need to pay when?
+For example, is there a deposit due when it’s ordered?

 • Will the chair be delivered, or will your parents have to collect it?

-• When you get the chair, will it be ready assembled?
-Will an engineer / physio / OT be there to make sure it’s all correctly and safely set up and fitted?
+• Will an engineer or physio or OT be there to make sure it’s all correctly and safely set up and fitted?

-• Is there a warranty / guarantee?
-If so, what does it cover and for how long?
-Wheelchair warranties usually cover manufacturing faults but not general maintenance or ‘wear and tear’, such as with tyres.
+• Wheelchair warranties usually cover manufacturing faults but not general maintenance or ‘wear and tear’, such as with tyres.

 • Often a warranty is only valid if the chair has been regularly serviced and properly maintained.
-What is the cost of a maintenance contract?
-Does it include an annual service?

 • What is included – tyres, battery, electrics, controls etc.?
 The tyres and motor might need replacing at some point, and the batteries last approximately 3 years.
 What would these cost to replace?